Freshness, not certainty

 Observation

 A measured reading.
-Useful for context, but not proof that nearby terrain is safe.
+Useful for context, but local hazards can sit between stations.

 Forecast